CruzLaporte718/Passion.Purpose.Progress/README.md

 ## User story

-### As a Developer, I WANT to create and deploy a portfolio of work samples that is appealing to employers,
-### with the purpose of attracting opportunities for employment.
+### As a Developer, I WANT to create and deploy a portfolio of work samples that is appealing to employers with the purpose of attracting opportunities for employment.

 ## Acceptance Criteria